loverajoel/jstips/README.md

 empty();
 ```
 * list = [] assigns a reference to a new array to a variable, while any other references are unaffected.
+which means that references to the contents of the previous array are still kept in memory, leading to memory leaks.

 * list.length = 0 deletes everything in the array, which does hit other references.

-If you have a copy Array(A and Copy-A), you just want to delete the data of A and keep data copy-A, Becareful not to use list.length = 0.
+However, if you have a copy of the array (A and Copy-A), if you delete its contents using list.length = 0, the copy will also lose its contents.

 Think about what will output:
 ```js